AshleyDhevalall/Clean-Architecture-Bootstrap/README.md

-# Dotnet powershell build script
+# Clean Architecture Bootstrap
-This project aims to ensure that your project adheres to the `Code Quality and Security` standards available in SonarQube.
+This project enables developers to bootstrap the project creation process by making use of the Clean Architecture Solution Template.
+The project includes tools that ensure that your project conform to the `Code Quality and Security` standards available in SonarQube.

 ### Prerequisites
+* Clean Architecture with .NET Core
 * Dotnet core sdk 3.1
 * SonarQube server / Docker Desktop for MAC or Windows, if not running on Linux OS platform
+* SonarQube docker image
+* OWASP Zap docker image

 ### Usage
 * Download and copy the core-build.ps1 script to your solution folder